codepath/android_guides/Building-Gradle-Projects-with-Jenkins-CI.md

 ### Configure Jenkins
 Now you are ready to set up Jenkins to build for you.

 Pre-existing settings on your build machine may cause your setup to vary from these directions.
-Since I was already using a separate Jenkins node for other projects, I created a node for the Android project.
-You can skip to [Create the Build Job](#create-the-build-job) if, instead, you are building all Jenkins jobs within the same user environment.
+You can skip to [Create the Build Job](#create-the-build-job) if you didn't set up an Android user environment, and instead you are building all Jenkins jobs within the same user environment.

 ### Set Up SSH Keys
 If you are using SSH key authentication to connect Jenkins, your `ciandroid` user will need its own SSH key pair.
-In my work environment, I already had a key pair ready to drop into a `/Users/ciandroid/.ssh` directory.
+In my work environment, I already had a key pair ready to drop into `/Users/ciandroid/.ssh`.
 When you set up SSH keys for your build environment, make certain that the `.ssh/` directory and contents are owned by the build environment user (`ciandroid`) and not by any other user.
 Use `chown` on the  `.ssh/` directory to fix it if necessary.

 ### Create the Build Node
 Using the menus in the Jenkins UI, go to **Jenkins** -> **Manage Jenkins** -> **Manage Nodes** -> **New Node**.
 Select "Dumb Slave" and give it the name `android`.